pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 1. Removed leaveWhitelist route.
 Instead made it so when you unfollow a user, you leave they're whitelist.
 2. Added functionality to tell if we're whitelisted to a profile when getting it.

+## Thirty-third Commit

+1. Created a new field on profile schema called miniPortrait which is a 100x100 version of the 1000x1000 portrait.
+Its used for everything except when getting a profile.
+Thats for the portrait to handle.